Jason-Cooke/AFBlurSegue/README.md

 ![alt text](https://raw.github.com/AlvaroFranco/AFBlurSegue/master/img/usage2.png "Usage")

-If you have to create your segue, create a new one by holding right click from the inital view controller to the destination view controller.
+If you have to create your segue, create a new one by holding right click from the initial view controller to the destination view controller.
 It will appear a box like on the image below.
-Select "blur" and it will automatically will asign AFBlurSegue as segue class.
+Select "blur" and it will automatically will assign AFBlurSegue as segue class.
 Then set an identifier to the segue.

 ![alt text](https://raw.github.com/AlvaroFranco/AFBlurSegue/master/img/usage1.png "Usage")